 lofi - Loopback file driver

-The lofi file driver exports a file as a block device, enabling system utilities such as fstyp(1M), fsck(1M) and mount(1M) to operate on underlying file system images (including CD-ROM images) contained on the block device.
+The lofi file driver exports a file as a block device, enabling system utilities such as fstyp(8), fsck(8) and mount(8) to operate on underlying file system images (including CD-ROM images) contained on the block device.
 Reads and writes to the block device are translated to reads and writes on the exported file.
-See lofiadm(1M) for examples.
+See lofiadm(8) for examples.

-File block device entries are contained in /dev/lofi.
-The /dev/rlofi file contains the character (or raw) device entries.
-Entries are in the form of decimal numbers and are assigned through lofiadm(1M).
-When created, these device entries are owned by root, in group sys and have permissions of 0600.
+When created, these device entries are owned by root, in group sys, and have permissions of 0600.
 Ownership, group, and permission settings can be altered, however there may be ramifications.
-See lofiadm(1M) for more information.
+See lofiadm(8) for more information.

 lofi devices can be compressed.
-See lofiadm(1M) for more information.
+See lofiadm(8) for more information.

 Files exported through lofi can also be encrypted.
-See lofiadm(1M) for details on how to specify encryption keys.
+See lofiadm(8) for details on how to specify encryption keys.